 Teacher Tom Walters’ Advanced Students leading the Tai Chi Club practice group includes Dan Yokoyama, who has been a student and Teacher’s Assistant for Teacher Tom Walters for 25 years, Gerry Woods, advanced student of Mr. Walters for 16 years; and advanced student Robert (Bob) Statham, a student of Mr. Walters for 12 years.
 All three advanced students have been instructed in the following sets by Teacher Tom Walters: Yang Style Slow Set, Fast Set, Tiger Mountain Chi Gong, Tung Family Slow Set, Tung Family Fast Set, Push Hands (including Single, Double Push Hands, Three Step Push Hands, Four Step Push Hands), Sanshou, Knife Set 1, Tai Chi Sword, Double Sticks, Knife Set 2, Hard Set, Lance, and Tai Chi Applications.

-Where our Club practices Tai Chi Chuan: We practice inside the Red Cross Building located at the southeast corner of Hillcrest Park at the corner of East Valley View Dr. and Lemon St in Fullerton.
+Where our Club practices Tai Chi Chuan: We practice either inside the Red Cross Building or in the upstairs room of the Hillcrest Park Recreation Building located at the southeast corner of Hillcrest Park at the corner of East Valley View Dr. and Lemon St. in Fullerton, California.
 We follow all County of Orange Health Care Agency and City of Fullerton Covid-19 safety protocols.
 All our club members have received the Covid-19 vaccinations.
 This is a not-for-profit Tai Chi Chuan Club.